Blightmud/Blightmud/resources/help/plugin_developer.md

 Make your plugin available in a git repository.
 There are numerous options for this so I don't think it needs further explanation.

-Blightmud will always update (git pull) from the `master` branch.
+Blightmud will always update (git pull) from the `main` branch.
 So making this your 'stable' branch and handling development on another branch is a good tip.